 Leadership Trends Report from ServiceNow: trends in IT services, cybersecurity and asset management

-Finally, we encourage you to read the Leadership Trends Report in ServiceNow’s e-book “Leadership Trends: IT Excellence.”
+Finally, as an official partner of ServiceNow in Switzerland, we encourage you to read the Leadership Trends Report in ServiceNow’s e-book “Leadership Trends: IT Excellence.”
 In it, ServiceNow takes a look at the trends, challenges and opportunities that will define IT excellence from 2022.
 Download this roadmap for innovation and automation in IT services, cybersecurity, and asset management for free now and learn more about technology challenges and priorities such as automating IT services, transforming security operations, and reducing IT resource costs!